levipereira/yolov9-qat/README.md

 We use [TensorRT's pytorch quntization tool](https://github.com/NVIDIA/TensorRT/tree/main/tools/pytorch-quantization) to finetune training QAT yolov9 from the pre-trained weight, then export the model to onnx and deploy it with TensorRT.
 The accuray and performance can be found in below table.

+For those who are not familiar with QAT, I highly recommend watching this video:<br> [Quantization explained with PyTorch - Post-Training Quantization, Quantization-Aware Training](https://www.youtube.com/watch?v=0VdNflU08yA)

 **Important**<br>
+Currently, quantization is only available for object detection models.
+However, since quantization has the greatest impact on the YOLOv9 model's backbone and the backbone remains unchanged, quantization is essentially ready for all models yolov9 types. <br> Quantization support for segmentation models has not yet been released, as it requires the development of evaluation and the validation of quantization of last layers of the model. <br>
 🌟 We still have plenty of nodes to improve Q/DQ, and we rely on the community's contribution to enhance this project, benefiting us all.
 Let's collaborate and make it even better! 🚀

-For those who are not familiar with QAT, I highly recommend watching this video:<br> [Quantization explained with PyTorch - Post-Training Quantization, Quantization-Aware Training](https://www.youtube.com/watch?v=0VdNflU08yA)

 ## Release Highlights
 - This release includes an upgrade from TensorRT 8 to TensorRT 10, ensuring compatibility with the CUDA version supported - by the latest NVIDIA Ada Lovelace GPUs.